allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 :--------:|  :-----:
 Next-gen lab **Precision Lipid Profile Meter**s | 1 or 2  according to your needs Profile strip includes all of **TG & HDL & LDL & Tot Chol** | 20
-Fast result of entire Lipid Panel|off a single blood droplet Glucose | 50
+Refills of strips| easy to order with volume incentive Fast result of entire Lipid Panel|off a single blood droplet Glucose | 50
 Project subscription| 18 months